2a. Hand Hygiene

 • makes alcohol based hand-rubs widely available

-• creates an environment where all patients, staff and physicians are empowered and feel comfortable reminding each other to practice hand hygiene
+• creates an environment where all patients, staff and physicians are empowered to remind each other to practice hand hygiene and are receptive to being reminded